-I got it all figured out for you, guys, when it comes to corn tortillas in this light & summery zucchini enchilada quiche… Ready?
+I got it all figured out for you, guys, when it comes to corn tortillas in this light & summery crustless zucchini quiche.
+Ready?!
 Nutritional facts of corn tortillas are similar to whole wheat tortillas.
 Shocking?
 I know!

 I’ve been missing out on these guys for the last 13 years.
 According to 3 fat chicks on a diet in a comparison based on calories, fat and ingredients list of whole wheat tortilla vs. corn, corn wins.
 Even a shorter list of ingredients makes sense, real food = corn and water.

 So, feeling completely enlightened by the discovery, I quickly put the leftovers together.
 I had some drying out corn tortillas, mom’s jarred peppers in a tomato sauce, a carton of egg whites with a lost lid and cheese from making Tex Mex Bean Quinoa casserole.
 Doesn’t it ever happen to you – a little bit of this, a little bit of that?!
 I always make soup, casserole or quiche with leftovers.:)

 Do not worry about the liquid.
 It will get absorbed by tortillas and eggs.
 I was concerned for a second but I made the quiche twice and both times it came out nicely.